datakind/data-recipes-ai/README.md

 # Introduction

+Data recipes AI is a Large Language Model-powered platform for creating a library of data analysis 'Recipes' people can use in a chat interface.

 ![alt text](./assets/data-recipes-concept.png)

 NOTE: For now we reference internal documents, but this will be adjusted and added to the repo over time.